-5-6 ml of blood collected from animals (rabbits to autogenic and allogenic, and from the goat to xenogeneic) (figure 1-a) and direct transported to 15ml sterile centrifuge tube.
+5-6 ml of blood was collected from animals (rabbits to autogenic and allogenic, and from the goat to xenogeneic) (Figure 1-a) and immediately transported to 15ml sterile centrifuge tube.
 Then transported to a veterinary internal medicine laboratory.
-The initial centrifugation was carried out at a comparatively modest speed (1,050 r/min, 8 cm centrifugation radius, $100 \times g$).
-Following the removal of the erythrocyte layer, two centrifugations at comparatively high speeds (400 \times g, 2,100 r/min, and 8 cm centrifugal radius) were carried out twice for duration of 10 minutes each.
+The initial centrifugation was performed at a relatively low speed (1,050 r/min, 8 cm centrifugation radius, 100 ×g).
+Following the removal of the erythrocyte layer, two centrifugations at comparatively high speeds (400 × g, 2,100 r/min, and 8 cm centrifugal radius) were carried out twice for duration of 10 minutes each.
 The tube's bottom was where the platelet-rich plasma layer was deposited, then by sterile syringe directly applied on the site of wound (Figure 1-f) [13].